lemon-codes/ScreenShotScavenger/README.md

 run time and to free resources which will not be used.
 Image and result buffer sizes can also be set.

-    // Create instance with all functionality enabled and default implementations used <br />
-    Scavenger scavenger = new Scavenger.Builder().build();
+    // Create instance with all functionality enabled and default implementations used Scavenger scavenger = new Scavenger.Builder().build();

     // Create instance with custom scraper and image buffer size.
 Hunting and report manager disabled.